Alabate/docker-clang-tools/clang-format/README.md

 # clang-format
-This image is a simple `ubuntu:latest` with `clang-format` and `git`.
+This image is a simple `ubuntu:latest` with `clang-format` in it.
-It can be used for automated lint test.
+It also contains `git` and `ssh` that can be useful if you need to manually clone a repository for automated lint test.